q191201771/yet/README.EN.md

 all star fork watch issue are welcome.

-aim to make a high-performance, readable, maintainable, modular live-stream server.
+aim to make a high-performance, readable, maintainable, portable live-stream server.

 ### ready to roll